+- A. develops training

+- B. develops and schedules training

+- C. matches training to audience

+- D. schedules and conducts training

-- 17. What can a risk management professional recommend to management to protect an organization's critical infrastructure from a cyber attack? - A. implement password protocols - B. buy a tower of cyber liability insurance - C. ensure employees do not post on social media - D. monitor employees use of the internet
+- 17. What can a risk management professional recommend to management to protect an organization's critical infrastructure from a cyber attack?

+- A. implement password protocols

+- B. buy a tower of cyber liability insurance

+- C.ensure employees do not post on social media

+- D.monitor employees use of the internet